How-To Geek

 how to cite a picture in presentation

-2. How to Cite Pictures in PowerPoint
+2. How To Cite Images In PowerPoint

 how to cite a picture in presentation